ZesCrew2/ZC2flashsite/README.md

 ## License

-This project is open source.
+This project is licensed under the GNU General Public License v3.0.
 Note that the Windows Media Player custom element (`assets/wmp/`) is **not** licensed under this project's license.
 Windows Media Player assets are the intellectual property of Microsoft Corporation.